 In a memorable line from the 1997 movie Men In Black — while examining a tiny futuristic device that would purportedly replace CDs — MIB Agent Kay (Tommy Lee Jones) says, “Guess I’ll have to buy the White Album again.”
-Many in the movie audience could relate, as they may well have already owned multiple copies of The Beatles’ White Album , on vinyl, cassette, and CD.
-And that should come as no surprise to anyone, as the Beatles have sold more music than any other act in history: an estimated worldwide tally of somewhere beyond 1.6 billion units of records, tapes and CDs, or about one for every five current global inhabitants.
+Many in the movie audience could relate, as they may well have already owned multiple copies of The Beatles’ White Album , on vinyl, cassette, eight-track, CD, and download.
+And that should come as no surprise to anyone, as the Beatles have sold more music than any other act in history: an estimated worldwide tally of somewhere nearing 2 billion units of records, tapes, CDs, and so on, or better than one for every four current global inhabitants.

 But let’s start with just a few testaments to the popularity of their music.
 The Beatles burst out of the gate in April 1964, with the rapid (and rabid) surge of Beatlemania placing 12 of their newly released singles on the Billboard Hot 100 singles chart.
 At the same time, their songs had also locked up all of the top 5 positions on that chart.
 Before the year was out, the group would sell over 25 million records in the U.S. and over 90 million globally.

 Through 1964 and 1965 alone, The Beatles turned out 11 No. 1 singles and 7 No. 1 albums on the American music charts.
 (They would end up with 20 U.S. No. 1 singles and 19 U.S. No. 1 albums overall.)
-They are the only musical group in history to have No. 1 singles or albums in six successive decades.
+They are the only musical group in history to have No. 1 singles or albums in six (or is it seven now?) successive decades.

 Music critics continue to debate whether the single most influential album of all time is Revolver or Sgt.
 Pepper’s Lonely Hearts Club Band , and musical artists of every genre often cite one or both as a prime source of inspiration.